syeadz/mips-emul-asm/README.md

 To build the assembler, go to the `assembler/` folder and run `make`.

+If you get any errors, check if you have the necessary libraries installed.
+You can install `ncurses` using `sudo apt-get install libncurses5-dev`.
+Also, make sure you have the `build/` directory created in the root directory.
+You can also use `make setup` to create the directory.

 ### Testing

 There are unit tests in place for the emulator.
 To run them, run `make test`.